She/he Sheds and Tiny Houses

 The vertical space is a life-saver for storage.
 In your traditional house, you probably have closets and shelves, but in a tiny home, you need to use hidden spaces (like the spot under the stairs) for pull-out storage.
 I saw a cool plan that used storage boxes on a pulley system that could be lowered when you needed them and then moved back up to the ceiling when you didn't, and the bottom created a cool art design for the ceiling.

 This is the time for outside-the-box thinking.
 Consider your bed: do you want storage under it, do you want a murphy bed to pull down or can it slide under an elevated floor, or might it convert to sofa space?

 Play around with furniture placement.
 Try measuring pieces you own and making brown paper cutouts so you can move things around.
 If this will be a mobile house, be sure to consider securing the items so they don't topple as you roll down the road.

 The last major consideration is the plumbing and utilities.
 Not as much fun to design, but essential to a successful project!

-When it comes to electricity, you can again tap into your property if that is an option, create a RV style plug-in, or go off grid and use solar.
+When it comes to electricity, you can again tap into your property if that is an option, create an RV-style plug-in, or go off-grid and use solar.
 There are a lot of great products on the market for this and new things being added all the time.

-These are just the basic considerations but hopefully it gives you a good foundation and starting point to bring your own dreams into a successful project.
+These are just the basic considerations, but hopefully they give you a good foundation and starting point to bring your own dreams into a successful project.
 Shed designs and tiny houses are an amazing way to achieve a wide variety of goals and I hope you enjoy your project.